Get Tech Tips

 - Mixes with the oil appropriately so that the oil can do the job of lubricating the compressor and return

 - Doesn't blow stuff up or catch on fire

 - Doesn't hurt the environment

-Thankfully, refrigerants are well marked and so long as we pay attention and follow best practices there shouldn’t be any issues.
+Thankfully, refrigerants are well marked.
+So long as we pay attention and follow best practices, there shouldn't be any issues.

-The most common toxic refrigerant is Ammonia and you would generally only find it in old appliances or in large industrial applications.
+The most common toxic refrigerant is ammonia, and you would generally only find it in old appliances or large industrial applications.

-Propane (R290) is a flammable refrigerant and it is becoming quite popular in small self contained refrigeration units like vending machines and reach in coolers.
-These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flame are or could be present.
+Propane (R290) is a flammable refrigerant and is becoming quite popular in small self-contained refrigeration units like vending machines and reach-in coolers.
+These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flames are or could be present.

 True Refrigeration has some good training materials on R290, such as this video.

 As refrigerants become more toxic and flammable, it becomes more important to evacuate the system properly to get oxygen out of the system and make sure the systems are free of leaks.